Swift Modules and Imports

 Key Characteristics of Swift Extensions

-• Non-Intrusive: Add functionality to existing types without altering their source.
+• Non-Intrusive: Add functionality without modifying the original type.

-• Versatile: Extend classes, structures, enums, and protocols.
+• Versatile: Extend classes, structures, enumerations, and protocols.

 Basic Rules for Extensions